Safaris In East Africa.

 Bringing a pair of binoculars is a good idea.
-If you don’t do many safaris then a cheap pair will be fine, but invest in a decent pair if you think you will do a lot of wildlife watching in the future. $100 can get you a decent enough pair for those on a budget.
+If you don’t do many safaris then a cheap pair will be fine, but invest in a decent pair of binoculars if you think you will do a lot of wildlife watching in the future. $100 can get you a decent enough pair for those on a budget.

 The drivers that take you on safari will normally have a pair of binoculars with them, but it’s best they keep that for themselves to help spot the wildlife for you.
 Your fellow passengers may have some binoculars, but it could get messy with just one pair to share!

 You will want to have a camera with a good zoom lens, as the animals will often be far away.
 Most compact cameras have a good zoom lens these days, and if you have a dslr there will be options for tele-photo lenses.
 If you are a long term traveller not planning on many wildlife experiences, then lugging around a huge tele-photo lens is just not worth it.
-Instead of the large tele-photo lens, get a cheaper compact camera with a good zoom as a backup for those moments, unless you really the best photos you can get.
+Instead of the large tele-photo lens, get a cheaper compact camera with a good zoom as a backup for those moments, unless you really want the best photos you can get.

 Get Into The Wilds Of Africa.

 So I hope this article was interesting enough for you, and my passion for Africa and its wildlife came through in my words.
 Maybe someday you will get to experience a thrilling African safari for yourself, you will never regret it.
 Unless you end up eaten by a lion off course!

 Really good book on African safaris – Fodor’s The Complete Guide to African Safaris: with South Africa, Kenya, Tanzania, Botswana, Namibia, Rwanda & the Seychelles (Full-color Travel Guide)

 Seriously fun book to read – Whatever You Do, Don’t Run: True Tales Of A Botswana Safari Guide